lenchv/hive-driver/docs/readme.md

 ## Forewords

-The library is written using TypeScript, so the best way to get to know how it works is to look through the code ([lib/](/lib/)), [tests/e2e](/tests/e2e/) and [examples](/examples).
+The library is written using TypeScript, so the best way to get to know how it works is to look through the code [lib/](/lib/), [tests/e2e](/tests/e2e/) and [examples](/examples).

-The main goal of this driver not only to implement the different auth methods but also give you the flexibility for usage.

-If you find any mistakes, misleading or some confusion feel free to create an issue or send a pull request and we will discuss it.
+If you find any mistakes, misleading or some confusion feel free to create an issue or send a pull request.

 ## Example